anjrew/deepracer-for-cloud/README.md

 DRfC supports a wide set of features to ensure that you can focus on creating the best model:
 * User-friendly
-	* Based on the continously updated community [Robomaker](https://github.com/aws-deepracer-community/deepracer-simapp) and [Sagemaker](https://github.com/aws-deepracer-community/deepracer-sagemaker-container) containers, supporting a wide range of CPU and GPU setups.
+	* Based on the continuously updated community [Robomaker](https://github.com/aws-deepracer-community/deepracer-simapp) and [Sagemaker](https://github.com/aws-deepracer-community/deepracer-sagemaker-container) containers, supporting a wide range of CPU and GPU setups.
 	* Wide set of scripts (`dr-*`) enables effortless training.
 	* Detection of your AWS DeepRacer Console models; allows upload of a locally trained model to any of them.
 * Modes